 Weatherlink for Mac will not run after installation

 Apple introduce updates for the OSX operating system at regular intervals and it’s not uncommon to find that some aspect of the Weatherlink for Mac configuration needs tweaking before the WL software will run.
-There are two issues in particular that may cause problems with more recent versions of OSX:
+There are three issues in particular that may cause problems with more recent versions of OSX:

 Weatherlink for Mac must run as a 32-bit program.
 If your version of OSX is defaulting to running programs in 64-bit mode then when you try to start WL you may see a java.lang.UnsatisfiedLinkError error or some similar Java error.
 The fix is to set the WL application manually to run in 32-bit mode as follows (you should only need to do this once):

 - Look at your Desktop/Finder Screen.

 - Find, and select (click on once), the weatherlink, or, the weatherlink.app file.